Lazigerbill/sql-worldcup-lesson/_episodes/02-sql_data_management/01-sql-basic-queries.md

 > ## Challenge
 >
 > - Let's try to combine what we've learned so far in a single
 > query.
-Using the surveys table, write a query to display the three date fields,
+Using the matches table, write a query to display the three date fields,
 > `species_id`, and weight in kilograms (rounded to two decimal places), for
 > individuals captured in 1999, ordered alphabetically by the `species_id`.
 > - Write the query as a single line, then put each clause on its own line, and